etischler/InterviewPrep/README.md

 # InterviewPrep
-InterviewPrep to showcase for potential recruiters / to increase skill
+SelfImprovement to showcase for potential recruiters / to increase skill